Mindful Transformation: Redefining Your Trauma

 At Santé, we offer a 4-day Therapy Intensive Workshop, “Mindful Transformation: Redefining Your Trauma,” that teaches participants to learn to challenge their own way of thinking utilizing a therapy approach called, ‘Cognitive Processing Therapy.’
 During the Therapy Intensive Workshop, workshop participants are taught a new way to handle the upsetting thoughts they have as a result of trauma.
 Participants will not be asked to share specific details about their trauma, but will be asked to talk about their beliefs and feelings related to their trauma instead.

-To reserve a spot in our workshop and start healing from trauma, give us a call at 866-238-3154.
+To reserve a spot in our workshop or learn more about any aspect of addiction or mental health treatment, give us a call at 866.238.3154.